Best tips for traveling athletes

 Block the noise

 Throw in some earplugs.
 It may sound un-tough, but it is actually super smart.
-The noise on the plane, although very denounced after takeoff, is actually very damaging overtime.
+The noise on the plane, although somewhat denounced after takeoff, is actually very damaging overtime.
 Ear plugging may also protect from crystal distortion, something theorized as one cause of vertigo.

 Step on flight with your favorite playlist on-hand, because music can be the catalyst to everything good from enhancing mood, to decreasing stress.
 It is best to wait until the middle to latter part of the flight to plug-in.
 Then the dreaded lag time, especially at the end of long flights, seems fly by.